How Setting Up PPPC Profiles Can Improve Security on macOS Devices

 For IT admins managing Macs, this created a challenge for remote deployment of applications.
 User consent would now be required before certain actions could be performed on a device.
 Not only would consent prompts be disruptive to users, they could also be ignored, leaving IT admins unable to accomplish their work.

-To combat these challenges, Addigy provides IT admins the ability to manage consent approvals on behalf of their users through PPPC, or Privacy Preferences Policy Control.Â
+To combat these challenges, Addigy provides IT admins the ability to manage consent approvals on behalf of their users through Privacy Preferences Policy Control (PPPC) payloads.

 In this post, we’ll discuss what PPPC profiles are and how you can leverage them.
-Keep reading to learn more about setting up and maintaining PPPC profiles on the Apple devices in your work environment.
+Keep reading to learn more about setting up and maintaining PPPC profiles on Apple devices in your work environment.

 What are PPPC Profiles?

-The Privacy Preferences Policy Control (PPPC) profile allows administrators to grant or deny specific applications access to device features and tools without consent prompts for end users.Â
+The Privacy Preferences Policy Control (PPPC) payload settings for Apple devices allow administrators to grant or deny specific applications access to device features and tools without consent prompts for end users.

 Create and Deploy a PPPC Payload

 Before you create and deploy a PPPC payload with Addigy, it is best practice to confirm the PPPC permissions required for an application by first installing it on a test machine.
 Also, it’s recommended that you have only one PPPC payload per software.
-This is because multiple PPPC payloads for the same software can conflict with each other and cause unwanted behavior.Â
+This is because multiple PPPC payloads for the same software can conflict with each other and cause unwanted behavior.

-The process for creating and deploying a new payload within Addigy is threefold.
+The process for creating and deploying a new payload within Addigy is threefold:

 - Get the bundle identifier and code requirement